Israel cancels Washington visit after US allows UN Gaza ceasefire resolution to pass - Local News 8

 The US Ambassador to the United Nations Linda Thomas-Greenfield said that while the latest resolution included edits requested by the US, Washington could not vote yes because it “did not agree with everything.”

-“A ceasefire could have come about months ago if Hamas had been willing to release hostages,” the ambassador said, calling on members states and the UNSC to demand that Hamas “accepts the deal on the table.”
+“A ceasefire could have come about months ago if Hamas had been willing to release hostages,” the ambassador said, calling on member states and the Security Council to demand that Hamas “accepts the deal on the table.”

 “Any ceasefire must come with the release of all hostages,” she added.